cliosight/Docs/README.md

 ```

 ## JSON body a Report <a name="report"></a>
-The structure of a report in Cliosight is comparitively more complex than a form.
+The structure of a report in Cliosight is comparatively more complex than a form.
 While a form is the input method, a report is the output of data analysis.
 Both are equipped with bulk upload and download options.
 Additionally, results of a report can be accessed via Cliosight's API that can serve as the source of data for  multiple applications.
 1. A report contains filters and drill-down options through nested forms and reports.
-Just like a drop-down menu in a form, filters in a report can either have hardcoded values or the result of another report or column values of a table.
+Just like a drop-down menu in a form, filters in a report can either have hardcoded values or a column of another report or table.
 2. The contents of a report is nothing but the result of a SQL query.
-For any schema in an enterprise application, we can have numerous queries and hence unlimited number of reports.
+For any schema in an enterprise application, we can have numerous queries and hence unlimited number of reports and filters.

 ## Examples of Reports ##
 ### Meetings Report <a name="meetings_report"></a>